VarunS2002/Python-Weka-Extensions/README.md

     - Syntax: `python append_multiple.py 1.arff 2.arff 3.arff 4.arff outputfile.arff`

     - Use only the filenames of the `.arff` files without the path

+    - Wrap filename in double quotes if it contains spaces

     - Follow the on screen instructions